kng-04/attention-app/README.md

 - **NoDerivatives:** If you remix, transform, or build upon the material, you may not distribute the modified material.

 📄 **Full license text:** [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

----

-## 📬 Contact
-Got a tech idea or need help with small tech problems?
-I also offer custom simple apps like this one, and friendly tech support.

-📧 **Email:** simpletechhelpnz@gmail.com